 But before all of this can happen, another cannabinoid is needed, the

 As the cannabis plant matures, enzymes which are unique to each cannabis strain convert the CBGA into some combination of the three major cannabinoid precursor compounds: tetrahydrocannabinolic acid (THCA), cannabidiolic acid (CBDA), and cannabichromenic acid (CBCA).

 THCA to THC

 Cannabis is able to produce intoxicating effects when used because the most common methods of consuming cannabis – smoking, vaporizing, baking into an edible, or extraction to form a concentrate – are all powerful enough to be able to kickstart this process and transform THCA into the more intoxicating THC.

 THC is the main intoxicating compound of cannabis.
 It’s formally known as Δ9-tetrahydrocannabinol and it produces cannabis’ “high” sensation when consumed.
 Because of this quality, the compound is highly prized by cannabis consumers, and products with a high THC content are often best-sellers in dispensaries.

 THCA and potency

-Since THCA is a precursor to THC, THCA is still an important cannabinoid to take into account when of a cannabis strain, even though THCA itself is non-intoxicating.
+Since THCA is a precursor to THC, THCA is still an important cannabinoid to take into account when

 One of the most popular methods for measuring cannabis potency is gas chromatography.
 In this method, there should be enough heat applied to the cannabis material being tested in order to decarboxylate the THCA present and form THC.
 As potency is normally expressed in terms of percentage THC, this method should, in theory, be able to directly determine the potency of a product.